About This Chapter

 1. Sheltered English Immersion: Definition, History & Impact

-Sheltered English Immersion (SEI) aims to teach ELL grade-level content standards while simultaneously enhancing their English proficiency.
+Sheltered English Immersion (SEI) aims to teach ELL grade-level content standards while simultaneously enhancing students' English proficiency.
 In this lesson, learn about the history, impact and use of SEI in classrooms across the country.

 2. Differentiated Instruction for ELL Students